-Many people also assume their doctors won’t give them something that can lead to addiction.
+Many people also assume their doctors will not give them something that can lead to addiction.
 Unfortunately, many doctors continue to prescribe these drugs without helping their patients understand the real risks of using them incorrectly.
 Correct use includes only taking them as the prescription says, not using alcohol or other substances along with the pain pills, and not sharing prescriptions with others.

 Other reasons why painkiller use may result in addiction include:

 - Brain chemistry imbalance